Here's just a small sampling of the natural treasures we think are worth protecting.

 Bears ears national monument, UT

 Our newest national monument is also our most threatened.
 Designated by President Obama with the support of local and regional tribes, Bears Ears protects sacred lands and cultural heritage in Utah.
-Yet Utah Congressman Rob Bishop wants to rescind this designation and is counting on President Trump to do just that.
+Yet President Trump has said it will be reduced by 85% which will open up native lands to oil and gas development.
 Join us as we work to make sure this special place is protected for generations to come.

 Olympic National Park, WA